robrich/docker-hands-on-workshop/07-Docker-Hub/README.md

 4. Tag an image in the form `username/imagename:version`, so I would tag a node image as `robrich/node:0.1`.
 Note the registry details are in the image name.
 Sadly, this makes it difficult to move images between repositories or to build automation around changing repositories.

 5. `docker push username/imagename:version` substituting the details of the image you tagged above.

+6. `docker pull username/imagename:version` substituting the details of the image you tagged above.

+Note: By convention, docker hub uses the tag named `latest` when a version isn't specified.
+If you push `0.1` and then pull `latest` you'll get unexpected results.